Understand threat intelligence concepts

 Relationship between alert definitions and IOCs

 Each IOC defines the concrete detection logic based on its type and value as well as its action, which determines how it is matched.
-It is bound to a specific alert definition that defines how a detection is displayed as an alert on the Microsoft Defender ATP console.
+It is bound to a specific alert definition that defines how a detection is displayed as an alert on the Microsoft Defender for Endpoint console.

 Here is an example of an IOC: